 Gas grilling would be an offense in Argentina.
 In Argentina, grilling is done with wood.

-When it is time to prepare their barbecue, Argentinians starts with a fire made of wood.
+When it is time to prepare the Argentine grill, Argentinians start with a fire made of wood.

 When the meat is cooked over a wood fire, the flavors are enhanced.
 This gives the meat a smoky taste that is not overpowering.

 3- Don’t Let The Flames Touch The Food

-The grills in Argentina look different than the grills in the U.S. One of the most striking differences is that the grills in Argentina have a wheel crank, that raise or lower the grill.
+The grills in Argentina look different than the grills in the U.S. One of the most striking differences is that the grills in Argentina have a wheel crank, that raises or lowers the grill.